pingcap/blog/how-tsq-becomes-a-performance-bottleneck-for-tikv-in-aws-arm-environment.md

 }
 ```

 It can be noted that the NIC driver responds to the transmit completion interrupt and the data reception interrupt by multiplexing `NET_RX`, while the context captured is in the lower half of the transmit completion interrupt.
 The NIC driver calls the `dev_kfree_skb` macro (`#define dev_kfree_skb(a) consume_skb(a)`) to release `sk_buffer` when performing post-transfer cleanup.
 Then it checks the TSQ_THROTTLED flag to determine where there is data waiting for the qdisc space when executing the `tcp_wfree` function.
-If there is any packet waiting, the sock object corresponding to the packet will be added to the tsq queue of the current cpu, as shown below:
+If there is any packet waiting, the sock object corresponding to the packet will be added to the TCP small queues (TSQ)[<sup>1</sup>](#1) of the current CPU, as shown below:

 ```
 struct tsq_tasklet {